hidegi/MT3-library/README.md

 are explained overleaf..

 ## BTO Specification
+All numeric values are always of a signed type..\
 The BTO-format has knowledge of following data types:
 | Data type | Tag | Range | Size in Bytes |
 | :---: | :---: | :---: | :---: |